| | ForewordThis pamphlet is designed to help

 the flooring is well laid and tight.
 It is particularly important

 that the joints be smooth.
+Kitchen floors will usually be

 either linoleum or asphalt tile, and the bathroom floor will